jrwwallis/get_argv/README.md

 2. Linux stack growth direction (downwards)

 The rest of the code should be largely conformant to Posix and Open specs.

+Care is taken to find the bounds of the stack and not to exceed those bounds in either direction.